nf-core/website/markdown/developers/training_guide.md

 A checklist of what you need to begin.

-- Ask on #training about the guide you'd like to contribute.
+- Ask on the nf-core Slack [`#training` channel](https://nfcore.slack.com/channels/training) about the guide you'd like to contribute.
 - Make an issue on [nf-core website issues](https://github.com/nf-core/nf-co.re/issues) describing what you want to do, and assign yourself.
 - GitHub account.